 To view the first page of the current issue, click here.

 The current research agenda is to examine all the significant dimensions of sustainable development in order to integrate the resulting multi-dimensional knowledge and make it available in a form suitable for use by leaders of sustainable development initiatives.
 The following modes of research are being used:

 Review and analysis of current sustainable development concepts, policies, and best practices.

-Review and analysis of Millennium Development Goals (MDGs) projects and trends.
+Review and analysis of Sustainable Development Goals (SDGs) projects and trends.

 Review and analysis of Education for Sustainable Development (ESD) projects and trends.